eurostat/classification-lineage-visualiser/README.md

 - The "concept" dropdown displays both the code and label for each concept.
 - This ensures that the user always selects a valid concept.
 ### Retrieve Data Over the Years
-- The application starts with the original version, which is defined by a specific year.
-It then iterates over available years, querying data for each year to show the evolution of the concept.
+- The application begins by displaying the selected concept for a specific year.
+It then retrieves target classifications (or data) from the correspondence tables.
+Finally, it iterates through the available targets, querying data for each year to visualize the evolution of the concept over time.
-### Look Around for ID
-- Based on the version selected by the user, the application sets a reference year.
-- The application first looks ahead by incrementing the reference year and querying data for each subsequent year.
-- Then, it looks behind by decrementing the reference year (subtracting 1 each time) and querying data for each previous year.

-## Logic Steps

-**Initialization:**

-* Start with a concept ID and year to find targets.

-**Data Fetching:**

-* Use AJAX to fetch targets for the given concept ID and year.
-* We are using Cache API for the development purposes.

-**Target Processing:**

-* Each AJAX request returns targets for the given concept ID and year.
-* Look for targets in both future and past years (2 calls per concept ID per year).
-* There can be 0 to N targets for each request.

-**Node and Edge Management:**

-* If a concept ID has targets, write the nodes and edges list.

-**Recursive Search:**

-* Perform a recursive search where each target ID becomes a new concept ID.
-    * Limits (max year, min year) are in place to avoid infinite recursion.
-* Iterate through all years until the limits are reached.

 ## Recent Development Overview